Shree Panch: Use in Royal Titles

 The royal crown of Nepal, known as Shreepech, traditionally worn by Shah dynasty kings.

 The honorific "Shree Panch" appeared in the formal titles of kings of Nepal, such as Shree Panch Maharajadhiraj Birendra Bir Bikram Shah Dev.
 It was used in state documents, official communications, and references to the monarch during the Shah dynasty.

 Historical Development

 The use of the title "Shree Panch" began during the reign of King Prithvi Narayan Shah in the 18th century and continued under later rulers of the Shah dynasty, including Kings Tribhuvan, Mahendra, Birendra, and Gyanendra.

 After the monarchy was abolished in 2008 and Nepal was declared a republic, the title was no longer used in official state contexts.
 While its formal use ended, it occasionally appeared in informal or ceremonial references in certain circles.

 Discontinuation in 2025

 In July 2025, the secretariat of former King Gyanendra Shah announced that it would no longer use the title "Shree Panch" in official statements and documents.
 This decision followed criticism from members of parliament and civil society, who argued that the continued use of monarchical titles was not aligned with the constitutional framework of the republic.

+However, the decision was changed back, and the title "Shree Panch" was officially used again by the Royal Family.